Aids to Navigation and Their Meanings

 The expression “red right returning” has long been used by the seafarer as a reminder that the red buoys are passed on the starboard (right) side when proceeding from the open sea into port (upstream).
 Likewise, green buoys are passed on the post (left) side, Conversely, when proceeding toward the sea or leaving port, red buoys are passed on the port side and green buoys on the starboard side.
 Red buoys are always even-numbered.
 Green buoys are odd-numbered.
 Red and white vertically stripped buoys mark the center of the channel.

-Mooring to Buoys Tying up to or hanging on to any navigation buoy (except a mooring buoy) or beacon is prohibited.
+Tying up to or hanging on to any navigation buoy (except a mooring buoy) or beacon is prohibited.

 Aids to Navigation